ygdillon/FitLink/P2P_PAYMENTS.md

 ## Overview

-FitLink implements a **zero-fee peer-to-peer payment system** that allows trainers and clients to transact directly without any platform cuts.
+Trainr implements a **zero-fee peer-to-peer payment system** that allows trainers and clients to transact directly without any platform cuts.
 Trainers receive 100% of payments (minus only Stripe's standard processing fees).

 ## Architecture